About our Museum

 The first major revamp of the Museum’s galleries occurred in 2008, when the traditional ‘History Gallery’ was completely redesigned and the present Horizon to Horizon gallery opened.
 Another landmark change occurred in 2009, when the Museum Trust Board introduced free admission.
 This decision was made in recognition of the Museum’s national significance, and a desire to make the RNZAF story as accessible as possible.

 In January 2013 the Museum Trust Board’s new $16 million, 6,500m² extension was completed, the first major building project since the Museum’s opening.
-As well as housing the technical and exhibitions teams and Reserve Collection, the space known as the Thérèse Angelo Wing will ultimately serve as a brand new display hall.
-Conference and events operations will continue until approximately 2019 when a new convention centre is expected to open in Christchurch.
+As well as housing the technical and exhibitions teams and Reserve Collection, the gallery known as the Thérèse Angelo Wing serves both as a display hall and a functions and events space.

 Today, the Museum is situated on 37 hectares of land and is accommodated in six buildings onsite with a total of approximately 5,000m2 of display area and 14,000m2 of storage and workshop space.
-It is a world class cultural institution, employing a team of over 30 professional staff, and attracting around 150,000 visitors per year.
+It is a world class cultural institution, employing a team of over 30 professional staff, and attracting more than 100,000 visitors per year.

 Funding and Governance